Bordeaux in March/April 2002

 All the mentioned wines here were tasted blind.

-Bastor Lamontagne (a lot of character and full-bodied), Doisy Daene (beautiful botrytis and sheer elegance), Guiraud (rich, intense and incredibly harmonious), Lamothe Guignard and de Myrat (splendid sweetness and balance) impressed a lot and got 92p.
+Bastor Lamontagne (a lot of character and full-bodied), Doisy Daene (beautiful botrytis and sheer elegance), Guiraud (rich, intense, and incredibly harmonious), Lamothe Guignard and de Myrat (splendid sweetness and balance) impressed a lot, and got 92p.

 Haut-Médoc

-In Moulis, Chasse-Spleen (full-bodied, aromatic and harmonious) and Poujeaux (reminded a lot of Chasse-Spleen) were very impressive.
+In Moulis, Chasse-Spleen (full-bodied, aromatic, and harmonious) and Poujeaux (reminded a lot of Chasse-Spleen) were very impressive.
 91p for both.

-From AOC Haut-Médoc, Belgrave (ripe berries and great complexity), Camensac (full-bodied, well-structured and with pure elegance), and Coufran (as impressive as Belgrave and Camensac), were instant hits worth 90+p.
-La Lagune (aromatic and finesse) with 89+p and La Tour de By (fresh blackcurrants fruit, aromatic and harmonious) with 89p, tasted simply terrific.
+From AOC Haut-Médoc, Belgrave (ripe berries and great complexity), Camensac (full-bodied, well-structured, and with pure elegance), and Coufran (as impressive as Belgrave and Camensac) were instant hits worth 90+p.
+La Lagune (aromatic and finesse) with 89+p and La Tour de By (fresh blackcurrants fruit, aromatic and harmonious) with 89p tasted simply terrific.
 Clarke from Listrac impressed with splendid structure and harmony and deserved its 90p.

-In Saint-Éstephe, Phelan Segur had a fine aroma, structure and complexity.
+In Saint-Éstephe, Phelan Segur had a delicate aroma, structure, and complexity.
 90/100p.
-Cos Labory (88-89p) and Lafon Rochet (88p) were powerful and robust, but also quite edgy.
+Cos Labory (88-89p) and Lafon Rochet (88p) were powerful, robust, and edgy.

 Saint-Émilion

-Angelus (finesse and long aftertaste), Beau-Sejour Becot (aromatic and full-bodied), Clos Fourtet (well-composed with many nuances), La Gaffeliere (corpulent and very harmonious), La Mondotte (strong and fat), Pavie (happily not over-extracted as I feared) and Canon-La-Gaffeliere (complex and very nuanced) performed splendidly at 91p.
+Angelus (finesse and long aftertaste), Beau-Sejour Becot (aromatic and full-bodied), Clos Fourtet (well-composed with many nuances), La Gaffeliere (corpulent and very harmonious), La Mondotte (muscular and fat), Pavie (happily not over-extracted as I feared) and Canon-La-Gaffeliere (complex and very nuanced) performed splendidly at 91p.

 Pomerol